Here you can find answers for frequently asked questions. If you can’t find the answer below, send your question via email:

 What should I wear in the Conferment Ceremony events?

-You can find the dress codes from the dress codes and the dress code table (will be updated soon).
+You can find the dress codes from the dress codes and the dress code table.
 As a general rule, the events are formal ceremonies requiring either a white tie or a dress.
 Depending on the events, the white tie is used with either black or white waistcoat.
 The dress is black for the doctor promovendi and white for the master promovendi.
 In the Swordswhetting and Wreathweaving day, the dress code includes a knee-length or a floor-length colourful dress.
 In addition, the student cap is worn in some of the events.
 The doctor promovendi must have doctoral hat and sword.
 The doctors attending the Conferment Ceremony (doctor promovendi) should purchase these well ahead of time as their delivery might even take a few months.